ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R7]**  A commercial document MUST be represented on a BPI between the counterparties.

-**[R8]**	A commercial document MUST be authorized by legal representatives of the parties, or their legal delegates.
+**[R8]**	A commercial document MUST be authorized by legal representatives of the parties or their legal delegates.

 **[D4]**	The definition of a commercial document authorization SHOULD be stated in the legal contract underlying the commercial document.